Trump family breaks with pet tradition

 "It softens their image, it broadens their appeal," Ed Lengel, chief historian at the White House Historical Association, told CNN.
 "They help create an atmosphere of the White House as a family, a lived-in place and not just a stiff museum, but a place where a family lives and plays and enjoys each other's company."

-For an image-conscious President, there seems to be little rush to add a furry friend to the White House brood, making the Trumps are the only first family in modern presidential history without a pet.
+For an image-conscious President, Trump seems to be in little rush to add a furry friend to the White House brood, making his the only first family in modern presidential history without a pet.

 "There are no plans at this time" to add a pet to the first family, East Wing communications director Stephanie Grisham told CNN.